sampsyo/cs6120/content/blog/2019-11-21-bug-finding/index.md

 Before we move on, I would like to introduce bug types for understanding the experiment results:

-1. A *crash error* is the one that crashes compiler during compilation.
+1. A *crash error* is one that crashes the compiler during compilation.
-2. A *wrong error* is the one that crashes the run-time program.
+2. A *wrong error* is one that crashes the program during run-time.
-3. A *slient wrong error* is a wrong error that does not get compiler warning during compilation.
+3. A *slient wrong error* is a wrong error that does not produce a compiler warning during compilation.
 4. An *assertion failure* is an LLVM internal consistency check failure.
 5. An *internal compiler failure* is a GCC internal consistency check failure.

 ### Quantitative Comparison of GCC and LLVM Versions

 The following figure shows the compilation and execution results of LLVM 1.9–2.8, GCC 3.[0–4].0, and GCC 4.[0–5].0 given the input of 1,000,000 Csmith randomly generated programs.
 Every program was compiled at –O0, –O1, –O2, –Os, and –O3.
 A test case is valid if every compiler terminated within five minutes and if every compiled random program terminated within 5 seconds.
-The top and bottom row are the error rate of different compiler versions.
-The authors also find the source of the compilation error and plot in the middle row.
+The top and bottom row are the error rates of different compiler versions.
+The authors also find the source of the compilation error and plot it in the middle row.

 <img src="llvm_gcc.png" style="width: 100%">

 ### Bug-Finding Performance as a Function of Test-Case Size

-The goal of designing Csmith is to find many defects quickly, and to what size the program should Csmith generate so achieve that goal becomes a question.
+The goal of designing Csmith is to find many defects quickly, and to what size the program should Csmith generate to achieve that goal becomes a question.
 When reporting the error, we preferred smaller programs over larger one because they are easier to debug and report.
 The figure below shows the experiment performed to learn the error number and runtime tradeoff given the same run-time.

 <img src="size_error.jpg" style="width: 60%">